deg/type-rpg/README.md

 This was an experiment using ChatGPT to teach a programming toolchain and workflow.
 On the whole, the experience was quite positive.

-Even this README summary was written primarily by ChatGPT.

 This work was done in a ChatGPT [session](https://chatgpt.com/c/677418e0-9dd4-8009-a606-bb418a45d77b) on January 5, 2025.
 Unfortunately, I cannot share the session because OpenAI does not yet support sharing of session with user-uploaded user images.
 I am happy to share the session in any reasonably easy ad-hoc way, or once OpenAI makes it easier.

+This README summary was written primarily by ChatGPT.
+It also created a summary [TUTORIAL](TUTORIAL.md) of the session.

 ## Project Overview